euxn23/euxn23/README.md

 ## Software Engineer

-- Especially in Web Frontend, Node.js, TypeScript.
+- Especially in Web Frontend, Node.js and TypeScript.
 - I like Linux, especially Arch Linux.
 - I usually use AWS, Cloudflare, Pipedream and etc...
 - I had worked using ruby, python and go in the past.